exakat/php-dictionary/dictionary.rst

 Functions, methods, closures and arrowfunctions may be recursive.

 Recursion is an abstract notion : it is also used in the PHP name itself.
-PHP : Hyperthext Preprocessor.
+PHP : Hypertext Preprocessor.

 .. code-block:: php